Stock trading newsletters plague the internet.

 Trading newsletters are not all bad.
 In fact, many of them can be quite profitable for you.
 When selecting the best newsletter for you to follow you need to know what to look for and how to spot the fakes.

 What Is A Trading Newsletter

-The idea is that you will follow their trades and profit like they do.
-Each newsletter offers a different strategy to trade and different perks to buy into.
-Option newsletters are popular because you always remain in control of your own portfolio.
+The idea is that you will follow their trades and profit as they do.
+Each newsletter offers a different strategy to trade and various perks to buy.
+Option newsletters are popular because you always remain in control of your portfolio.
 You are not required to turn over your money as if you were signing up with an investment advisor or hedge fund.
-You will still maintain your own brokerage account and you can choose when to start or stop trading.
+You will still maintain your brokerage account and you can choose when to start or stop trading.